Depression And Nicotine: Is Smoking Making Me Sad?

 • Fear Or Anxiety.
 Finally, withdrawal can create feelings of fear or anxiety, which can compound existing symptoms.

-Symptoms of withdrawal can be quite similar to the symptoms of MDD that people are trying to avoid, which can further complicate an individual’s attempts to quit.
+Symptoms of withdrawal can be quite similar to the symptoms of MDD that people are trying to avoid, which can further complicate an individual’s attempts to quit smoking.
 If nicotine was being used to manage depressive symptoms, withdrawal can feel unbearable—and, consequently, smoking cessation can feel intolerable, too.
 For some, it can be useful to address mental health and well-being prior to quitting, and for others, a medication regimen under a doctor’s care can help alleviate withdrawal symptoms and manage depressive symptoms while lessening or eliminating nicotine use.

 Learning new coping techniques